Read Our Blogs

 Geese fly over the foggy marsh

-Follow Boyd’s Hole Trail down to the Triangle Field, veer left to hike Rookery Spur Trail down to Caledon Marsh Trail and you’ll have a clear view of the eagle’s nest across the way.
+Follow Boyd’s Hole Trail (PDF) down to the Triangle Field, veer left to hike Rookery Spur Trail down to Caledon Marsh Trail and you’ll have a clear view of the eagle’s nest across the way.

 If you have good timing, you may even spot an eagle or two.
 The geese gather in abundance down below the outlook point and you can hear the call of woodpeckers.
 Stand still and witness a group of squirrels scurrying along tree branches in a winter game of chase.